-JazzFest is produced by and for the benefit of Your Theatre, Inc. New Bedford’s 70-year old community theater group.
-YTI has partnered with Waterfront Historic League (WHALE) to purchase restore and convert 149 William St. (First Baptist Church) into a theatre for YTI.
+JazzFest is produced by and for the benefit of Your Theatre, Inc., New Bedford’s 76-year old community theatre group.
+YTI has partnered with Waterfront Historic League (WHALE) to purchase, restore and convert 149 William St. (First Baptist Church) into a permanent home and community arts center: Steeple Playhouse.
 Proceeds from this event will assist in this partnership to preserve vital historic architecture and provide a lasting home for NB’s longest running community theatre. www.yourtheatre.org

 For updates about the festival “like” our Facebook Page.